FAForever/wiki-pages/Play/Learning/Beginners-Guide-to-Forged-Alliance.md

 ### Overcharge

-An ability that provides the ACU a high damage, large blast radius shot which recharges charging and its damage scales with the amount of Energy in storage.
-Overcharge finds more practial use in destroying a cluster of enemy units and tightly placed buildings, whilst it can deal considerable damage to a T4/experimental unit it's not enough to destroy one with a single charged shot.
+An ability that provides the ACU a high damage, large blast radius shot which requires charging and its damage scales with the amount of Energy in storage.
+Overcharge finds more practial use in destroying a cluster of enemy units and tightly placed buildings, whilst it can deal considerable damage to a T4/Experimental unit it's not enough to destroy one with a single charged shot.

 ### Upgrades

-The ACU doesn't have scalable progression through tiers/tech levels, instead it has modular upgrades for the left arm, right arm, and body which augment either it's offensive, defensive, or building capabilities.
+The ACU doesn't have scalable progression through Tech Levels, instead it has modular upgrades for the left arm, right arm, and body which augment either it's offensive, defensive, or building capabilities.
 Each faction's ACU has slightly different offensive and defensive upgrades which gives each ACU some variation from one another.

 Be aware, that when the ACU is upgrading it becomes immobile, weapons are disabled, and cannot construct buildings - i.e. a sitting duck.